azhpushkin/frisbee/src/semantics/tests/example_pieces.md

 * check foreach (conflict with other variable)
 * check how everything works when there is multiple values with same name (for i in ...)
 * check break and continue in loop only!
+* check that initial list size is no more than 255
+* check that tuple size is no more than 255
 * ensure that return is REQUIRED, but constructor must not have one
 * check how single-item tuples work!
 * check that main function is `void`